Elizabeth Stride: Investigation

-Police searched the crime scene and interrogated everyone who had been at the International Working Men's Educational Club, as well as all residents of the area.
+Police searched the crime scene and questioned everyone who had been at the International Working Men's Educational Club, as well as all residents of the area.

-Israel Schwartz told investigators he had seen Stride being attacked outside Dutfield's Yard at approximately 12:45 a.m. by a man with dark hair, a small brown moustache and approximately 5 feet 5 inches in height.
-According to Schwartz, this man attempted to pull Stride onto the street before turning her around and shoving her to the ground.
-As Schwartz had observed this assault, Stride's assailant shouted the word "Lipski" either to Schwartz himself or to a second man who had exited the club amidst this altercation and lit a pipe.
+Israel Schwartz told investigators he had seen Stride being attacked outside Dutfield's Yard at approximately 12:45 am by a man with dark hair, a small brown moustache, and about 5 feet 5 inches in height.
+According to Schwartz, the man attempted to pull Stride onto the street before turning her around and shoving her to the ground.
+As Schwartz observed this assault, Stride's assailant shouted the word "Lipski" either to Schwartz or to a second man who had exited the club during the altercation and lit a pipe.
 (Note: This outburst is believed to be an anti-semitic insult directed at either Schwartz or the unknown individual to exit the club, referencing a convicted murderer of Polish-Jewish heritage by this name who had been executed in 1887 for the poisoning murder of a young woman named Miriam Angel.)
-Schwartz did not testify at the inquest on Stride, possibly because he was of Hungarian descent and spoke very little, if any, English.
+Schwartz did not testify at the inquest, possibly because he was of Hungarian descent and spoke very little, if any, English.
 Ripper investigator Stephen Knight found Schwartz's statement in case files in the 1970s.
-At approximately the same time, Stride (or a woman matching her description) was seen by James Brown rejecting the advances of a stoutish man slightly taller than her in the adjacent street to Berner Street (Fairclough Street).
-A note in the margin of the Home Office files on the case points out that there was sufficient time for Stride to meet another individual between her death and the latest sightings of her.
+At about the same time, Stride, or a woman matching her description, was seen by James Brown rejecting the advances of a stoutish man slightly taller than her in Fairclough Street, adjacent to Berner Street.
+A note in the margin of the Home Office case files states there was sufficient time for Stride to meet another individual between her death and the latest sightings of her.

 No money was found on or near Stride's body.
-This indicated that her money could have been taken during or after the altercation witnessed by Israel Schwartz, or by her murderer if it were not the same person.
-It seemed she had willingly entered Dutfield's Yard and had either encountered her murderer within or had walked there with the person before being attacked.
+This indicated that her money could have been taken during or after the altercation witnessed by Schwartz, or by her murderer if it was not the same person.
+It appeared she had willingly entered Dutfield's Yard and had either encountered her murderer within or had walked there with the person before being attacked.

-Mrs Fanny Mortimer, who lived two doors away from the club, had stood in Berner Street to listen to the communal singing at about the time Stride had been murdered, but had not seen anyone entering the yard or heard anything amiss.
-Mortimer did see a man with a shiny black bag race past, and this was reported widely in the press.
-However, one of the club's members, Leon Goldstein, identified himself as the man Mortimer had seen and he was soon eliminated from the inquiry.
+Mrs Fanny Mortimer, who lived two doors from the club, had stood in Berner Street listening to the communal singing at about the time Stride was murdered, but had not seen anyone enter the yard or heard anything amiss.
+Mortimer did see a man with a shiny black bag hurry past, and this was widely reported in the press.
+One of the club's members, Leon Goldstein, identified himself as the man Mortimer had seen and was soon eliminated from the inquiry.

-On 19 October, Chief Inspector Swanson reported that 80,000 leaflets appealing for information about the murder had been distributed around Whitechapel, noting that, among other lines of enquiry, some 2,000 lodgers had been interrogated or investigated in relation to her death.
+On 19 October, Chief Inspector Swanson reported that 80,000 leaflets appealing for information had been distributed around Whitechapel.
+He noted that, among other lines of enquiry, some 2,000 lodgers had been questioned or investigated in relation to Stride's death.